 The Standard Chartered Bank Building in Jersey’s St Helier’s Castle Street was undergoing external redecoration in March of 2018 when K-Lok Scaffolding was brought in as subcontractors to fit 9 working platform levels each around 2 meters long.
 The scaffold was fitted and works commenced when on the 13th of March a piece of tubing weighing 1.5kg fell nearly 20ft landing just in front of a woman walking down Castle Street.

 Immediate Report and Investigation

 The incident was immediately reported to HSE and the woman was reported to be suffering severe shock following the incident.
 An inspector visited the site and discussed safe systems of work and ways to mitigate risk with the workers which included opting to work at non-peak times and setting up a pedestrian diversion whilst works were completed.
 The inspector also advised a ‘scaffold fan’ be fitted which acts as a net to catch falling objects.

 Later that day…

-Once the inspector left site a tool was dropped from a similar height, again landing a short distance away from a pedestrian in a ‘near-miss’ scanario.
+Once the inspector left site a tool was dropped from a similar height, again landing a short distance away from a pedestrian in a ‘near-miss’ scenario.
 The workers on the scaffold said they were unaware of the incident as a scaffold fan had already been put in place following the earlier visit.

-The inspector did find that the pavement had been closed and a diversion had been put in place which was being monitored by a member of the team, who was diverting foot traffic appropiately.
+The inspector did find that the pavement had been closed and a diversion had been put in place which was being monitored by a member of the team, who was diverting foot traffic appropriately.

 Unfortunately, another incident was reported the following day which forced a stop order on all works which was later lifted on the proviso that all works should be undertaken out of peak hours.